 6 - Netflix

-Binging on Netflix can totally be self-care, if it's something you're doing intentionally.
+Binging on Netflix can totally be self-care.
+But only if it’s something you’re doing intentionally.
 Find a show you want to watch, then put everything else to the side and watch it.
-Bonus self-care points if you cozy up with a blanket and a hot drink.
+Bonus points if you cozy up with a blanket and a hot drink.

 7 - Take some time to do something crafty

 Do you enjoy crafting?
 Drawing?
 Painting?
 Knitting?
 Or creating something festive for your home during the holidays?
-Do it!
-And enjoy it!
+Get in touch with the creative part of yourself and let your creativity show.

 8 - Take a bath

 What better way to wind down at the end of the day than relaxing in a warm bath?
 Soak your sore muscles in a soothing bath.
-Bonus points if you put some soothing essential oils in your bath water.
+Add epsom salt and essential oils for extreme relaxation.

 9 - Clean or organize your house